Top reasons to use steel beams in residential construction

 Less columns, more open space

 Steel sections provide an elegant, cost-effective method of spanning long distances.
-Steel-built buildings are often more adaptable, with greater potential for alterations to be made over time, extending the lifetime of the structure.
-Extended steel spans can create large, open plan, column free internal spaces, with many clients now demanding column grid spacing over 15 metres.
-In single storey buildings, rolled beams provide clear spans of over 50 metres.
+Residential steel construction is often more adaptable, with greater potential for alterations to be made over time, extending the lifetime of the structure.
+Extended steel spans can create large, open plan, column-free internal spaces, with many clients now demanding column grid spacing over 15 metres.
+In single-storey buildings, rolled beams provide clear spans of over 50 metres.
 Trussed or lattice construction can extend this to 150 metres.
 Minimizing the number of columns makes it easier to subdivide and customize spaces.

 Adaptable and accessible